WWE Rumors: More ‘Raw’ Superstars May Be Getting Wellness Suspensions In Coming Days, Report Claims

 With just a week passed since the suspension of reigning United States Champion Andrade, there could be more members of the WWE roster missing time due to violations of the company’s Wellness Policy, a new report suggests.

 In a tweet shared on Monday night and cited by WhatCulture, the WrestleVotes Twitter account wrote that based on sources who were at this week’s Monday Night Raw, there may be “more suspensions” to follow.
-Not too many specifics were mentioned and it was stressed that the rumors have yet to be fully confirmed, but WrestleVotes added a clue that could point to the identity of at least one of the alleged violators.
+Not too many specifics were mentioned, and it was stressed that the rumors have yet to be fully confirmed, but WrestleVotes added a clue that could point to the identity of at least one of the alleged violators.

 “Must be something in that Southern California water (hint hint).”